StatStud/book-club/content/posts/letting-go.md

 ## Summary

-The primary goal of mankind is survival, and it achieves this goal by the mind through the use of emotions.
-Self-awareness is increased much more rapidly **by observing feelings** rather than thoughts
+We start this chapter by first uncovering the primary goal of mankind, which is that of survival (both personal survival and survival of one's identified group, community, and members).
+The mind learns so that it can survive to the next generation.
+Consequently, our minds have adapted to use emotions as shorthands for thoughts by using reason to achieve emotional needs.
+Each activity or desire will reveal that the basic goal is to achieve a certain feeling (validation, pleasure, peace, etc.).
+Emotions are therefore connected with what we *believe* will ensure our survival, not with what *actually* will.

-Another emotional technique to deal with unresolved issues, especially those from the past, is to place the event in a different context by giving it new meaning through which you're more receptive to discovering the hidden gift in it.
+This then leads us to ask: How can we overcome our emotions to heal from life crises and past traumas?

-Fear of life is really the fear of emotions.
-It is not the facts that we fear but our feelings about them.
-So, once we have mastery over our feelings, our fear of life diminishes.
-How do we master our feelings?
-Start by first nonjudgmentally observing them, then, let them go.
-It's that simple.
+The answer is simple: Start by non-judgementally *observing* your negative emotions, then choosing to let them go by *surrendering* and asking "what am I feeling this way for?", and then, discover *within yourself* the opposite positive emotions that represent the greatness that lives within you.
+Letting go of negative feelings, and surrendering to positive ones.

-The corollary to letting go of negative feelings is to stop resisting the positive ones.
-Find within yourself the greatness that can be by recognized the opposite, positive emotions in relation to the negative ones you observe.
+When the fear of one of the smaller emotional units is acknowledged and released, all the alternative positive possibilities that exist will becomes suddenly apparent.
+Mastery of letting it go is mastery over fear, and the unblocking of whole avenues of life experiences that previously had been avoided due to self-imposed inhibitions from fear.

-When that inner emptiness, due to lack of self-worth, is replaced by true self-love, self-respect, and esteem, we no longer have to seek it in the world, for that source of happiness is **within ourselves**
+Self-awareness is increased much more rapidly by observing feelings rather than thoughts.
+When that inner emptiness, due to lack of self-worth, is replaced by true self-love, self-respect, and esteem, we no longer have to seek it in the world, for that source of happiness is **within ourselves**.

 ## Notes